lennon101/lennon101.github.io/content/posts/tuya-zigbee-valve-power-supply-conversion/index.md

 total voltage = 6v
 ```

-### Current (amps) requirement:
+### 3.1 Current (amps) requirement:
 A typical AA battery has a peak current of over 2A.
 But I know (just from my own experience) that these zigbee devices won't be drawing that much.
 So lets say approx 1amp max current during peak demands (and that is being very generous).

-## Materials Needed
+## 4.0 Materials Needed
 1. An AC to DC power supply with atleast 6v and 1amp output.
+Most power supplies are either 5V or 12V.
+A 5v supply will be sufficient but if you have a 12v supply, you will need a voltage regulator shown in step 2 below.
 A typical looking power supply is pictured below
 {{< figure src="/power-supply.png" width="200" >}}

 2. A linear regulator - only needed if you your power supply has an output greater than 6v.
 A good example is the LM317 Adjustable Voltage Regulator Power Supply (see image below).
 Just go to AliExpress and search `LM317 Breakout Board`.
 An example is shown below.